playdeezgames/ascii-tarot/README.md

 # ascii-tarot
-ascii art of a minimalist tarot deck
+ascii art of a minimalist tarot deck, based on https://forestfriend.ca/the-minimalist-tarot-deck/